Action Network for XR

 You're all set

-Once we have all the bits and pieces above done, and a few extra that we need to do along the way, we're ready to book a training session.
-The session is about an hour and by the end or it you will have created and sent out a mailing to your local group.
+You should now be ready to book in the training session, which is about an hour and by the end of it you will have created and sent out a mailing to your group.

 This Local Group Map is a list of all known XR groups in the UK.
-Some have Action Network email lists.
-When you click on the map pin and then click 'sign up for news' you will be subscribed to that local group.
-(If they don't have a list, then the subscription defaults to the nation/region.)
+Most have Action Network email lists.
+When you click on the map pin and then click 'JOIN GROUP' you will be taken to a form allowing you to be subscribed to that particular Local Group.
+(If they don't have a list, then the subscription defaults to the Nation/Region list).

-Local Groups can now have a dedicated shortlink in the style of joinxr.uk/localgroupname - see Local Group Sign ups page for more info
+Local Groups can now have a dedicated shortlink in the style of joinxr.uk/localgroupname - see the Local Group Sign ups page for more information.

-All subscriptions cascade 'up' the geographical list structure i.e. if you sign up to Birmingham, you will also be signed up to Midlands and UK lists.
-Plus there is a 'ladder' (which is a bit of code), in operation that then picks up this new subscriber and adds them to the monthly Global Newsletter list.
+All subscriptions cascade 'up' the geographical list structure i.e. if you sign up to Birmingham, you will also be signed up to the Midlands and UK lists.

-Requests for updates to this map by clicking the add/update button on the bottom left of the map
+Request updates to the Local Group map by clicking the Add or Update button on the bottom left of the map

 Action Network is the software system used for the XR UK’s email list.
 As the name suggests it really is a ‘network’.
 If you use Action Network and sign someone up to your Local Group, they will automatically be signed up to regional and UK lists.
 This means Local Groups can have a huge impact on the total numbers on the UK email list.
 The more Local Groups that use Action Network, the stronger XR becomes as a whole.